wechto/paper/README.md

   :curly_loop: [DIFFERENTIABLE TRUST REGION LAYERS FOR DEEP REINFORCEMENT LEARNING](https://openreview.net/pdf?id=qYZD-AO1Vn) :+1: :droplet:

   We derive trust region projections based on the Kullback-Leibler divergence, the Wasserstein L2 distance, and the Frobenius norm for Gaussian distributions.
 Related work is good!

+  :curly_loop: [BENCHMARKS FOR DEEP OFF-POLICY EVALUATION](https://openreview.net/pdf?id=kWSeGEeHvF8)  :+1: :fire: :droplet:

+  DOPE is designed to measure the performance of **OPE** methods by 1) evaluating on challenging control tasks with properties known to be difficult for OPE methods, but which occur in real-world scenarios, 2) evaluating across a range of policies with different values, to directly measure performance on policy evaluation, ranking and selection, and 3) evaluating in ideal and adversarial settings in terms of dataset coverage and support.